IL-ADAM/n8n-postgres-chatbot/README.md

 - Telegram Bot: Add a Telegram credential with your bot token.
 - Postgres: Connect to your local DB (host, port, user, password).

+**NOTE**: The hostname for the PG instance can be retrieved after inspecting the container.
+Look for "Networks" -> "IPAddress".

 - OpenAI: Add your OpenAI API key.

 ### Import this workflow into n8n.